The radioeins storytelling concert – “The Magic Mountain”

 Valentin Uryupin - Conductor

-In autumn 2021 Valentin Uryupin became chief conductor and artistic director of the Novaya Opera in Moscow.
-There he presented two major productions with Korngold’s Die tote Stadt and Massenet’s Cendrillon before resigning his post at the house.
-As artistic director of the Rostov Symphony Orchestra from 2015 to 2021, Valentin Uryupin developed the orchestra into one of Russia’s most renowned ensembles.
-In Russia, Valentin Uryupin has also made regular guest appearances with
+In autumn 2021, Valentin Uryupin became Chief Conductor and Artistic Director of the Novaya Opera in Moscow, where he presented major productions of Korngold’s Die tote Stadt and Massenet’s Cendrillon before stepping down.
+As Artistic Director of the Rostov Symphony Orchestra from 2015 to 2021, he developed the orchestra into one of Russia’s most prestigious ensembles.
+Uryupin has also made regular guest appearances with leading Russian orchestras, including the State Academic Symphony Orchestra “Evgeny Svetlanov,” the St. Petersburg Philharmonic Orchestra, the Mariinsky Orchestra, the Ural Philharmonic Orchestra, and the Russian National Youth Symphony Orchestra, with whom he most recently performed at the Lucerne Festival in 2021.
+He also worked closely with the MusicAeterna Orchestra at the Perm Opera for several years.

-Valentin Uryupin was born in Losova, Ukraine, in 1985.
-Before he celebrated successes on the conductor’s podium, he won more than 20 international competitions as a clarinettist and gave concerts worldwide.
-The winner of the 8th Sir Georg Solti International Conducting Competition (2017) completed both his studies – clarinet and conducting – at the Moscow State Conservatory.
-His teachers include Gennadi Roschdestwenski and the clarinettist Evgeny Petrov; he also assisted Valery Gergiev, Teodor Currentzis, and Vladimir Jurowski, and he received significant inspiration from Kurt Masur in the latter’s last master class.
-In view of his numerous conducting engagements, his soloist career has now taken a back seat; however, he can occasionally be heard in play-conduct concerts in both roles, as conductor and clarinettist, in addition to being an enthusiastic chamber musician.
+Born in Losova, Ukraine, in 1985, Valentin Uryupin first gained recognition as a clarinetist, winning over 20 international competitions and performing worldwide before finding success as a conductor.
+The winner of the 8th Sir Georg Solti International Conducting Competition (2017), he completed his studies in both clarinet and conducting at the Moscow State Conservatory.
+His mentors include Gennadi Rozhdestvensky and clarinetist Evgeny Petrov.
+He also assisted Valery Gergiev, Teodor Currentzis, and Vladimir Jurowski, and received important guidance from Kurt Masur in his final master class.
+While his soloist career has now taken a back seat to his conducting engagements, he occasionally performs as both a conductor and clarinetist in play-conduct concerts and remains a passionate chamber musician.

 Meike Rötzer